mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 > ![](images/professoroctopus.png) A good rule of thumb is to use project variables to reference variable set variables.
 This way, if you do need to overwrite the variable at a local level, for whatever reason, you can, and you don't have to go through the exercise of updating all your steps.

-For each project, you want to do this for, you need to repeat the process of adding the new step and making any variable adjustments.
+For each project you want to do this for, you need to repeat the process of adding the new step and making any variable adjustments.

 ## Creating Feature Branch Release

-When you create a feature branch release you need to specify the channel.
+When you create a feature branch release, you need to specify the channel.
 In the UI this is done by selecting the channel from the drop-down list.

 ![](images/featurebranches-createrelease.png)

 That applies to the Octopus User Interface only.
 The goal here is to automate all of this.
 A developer checks in their code to a feature branch.
 The build server sees the feature branch and creates a release on the separate channel.

 First, the build server needs to be configured to monitor any branch, not just master.
-For TeamCity that is a setting in the version control settings for the build.
+For TeamCity, that is a setting in the version control settings for the build.

 ![](images/featurebranches-teamcitymonitorbranches.png)